 In other words, this Agreement helps keep us from paying unnecessary interest on funds we're not ready to use yet.
-Between 2015 and 2021, we saved approximately \$30 million as a result of this Agreement.
+To date, we estimate a savings of over \$30 million as a result of this Agreement.

 Wells Fargo Note Purchase Agreement